reflex-dev/reflex-web/docs/enterprise/react_flow/components.md

 The `Flow` component is the main component that renders the flow.
 It takes in nodes and edges, and provides event handlers for user interactions.

 **Props:**

-*Many of the props are documented in the official [React Flow documentation](https://reactflow.dev/api-reference/react-flow).
-Below are some of the most common props.*

 - `nodes`: `Sequence[Node]` - An array of nodes to render in a controlled flow.
 - `edges`: `Sequence[Edge]` - An array of edges to render in a controlled flow.